 Rarely do we meet someone who is a content marketing-growth marketing hybrid.
 This marketer could be a social media expert or potentially an SEO expert.
 If you do find one of these people as you’re scaling your team, hire them.
 But, it’s likely not your first hire.

 Even more rare, is finding someone who is truly excellent at product marketing, content marketing, and growth marketing.
 This person has built marketing teams multiple times before, getting hands-on experience in each area.
 They will likely be VP or CMO-level.
 Rarely do you need this person right away and rarely will you find this person right away.

 We’ll be writing another post about what these first marketers look like, how to hire them, and mistakes to avoid.

 If you are scaling your marketing team and need help thinking through this, Kathleen Estreich and I (Emily Kramer) can help.
-Through our partnership, MKT1, we help founders and marketing leaders build marketing functions through advising, workshops, and programs.
+Through our partnership, MKT1, we help founders and marketing leaders build marketing functions through advising, investing, and courses.

 If you have feedback or want to show us your marketing org chart, please get in touch at email@example.com.
 This is one of our favorite marketing topics and we’d love to hear from you.

 Subscribe to MKT1 Newsletter to keep reading this post and get 7 days of free access to the full post archives.